oldany/dropmind/README.md

 ## ⚡ See it in action (10 seconds)

 Select text → save it
-No selection → save the page (optional note)
+No selection → save the page + optional note

 Smart capture, no decisions.